wiprokrishna91/Todolist/README.md

 - 📊 Personal dashboard for each user
 - ✅ Add, complete, and delete todos
 - 📱 Responsive design with colorful UI
-- 🗄️ PostgreSQL database for data persistence
+- 🗄️ MySQL database for data persistence

 ## Installation